Robert V. Rice

-Robert Vernon Rice (August 13, 1924 - February 17, 2020) was an American biochemist from Carnegie Mellon University and the Marine Biological Laboratory at Woods Hole, Massachusetts primarily known for work in the area of biochemistry and physiology of muscle proteins and neuromuscular interactions.
+Robert Vernon Rice (August 13, 1924 – February 17, 2020) was an American biochemist from Carnegie Mellon University and the Marine Biological Laboratory at Woods Hole, Massachusetts primarily known for work in the area of biochemistry and physiology of muscle proteins and neuromuscular interactions.

 Biography

-Robert Vernon Rice was born 13 August 1924 in Barre, Massachusetts to Laurence Vernon Rice (1891-1964) and Edith (Middlemiss) Rice (1896-1987).
+Rice was born 13 August 1924 in Barre, Massachusetts, to Laurence Vernon Rice (1891-1964) and Edith (Middlemiss) Rice (1896-1987).
 Rice is a direct patrilineal descendant of Edmund Rice, an early immigrant to Massachusetts Bay Colony from England.
 Rice married Betty Jane Marts on 13 July 1945 in Phoenix, Arizona, and they divorced in 1977.
 He died in Falmouth, Massachusetts on February 17, 2020.

 Professional career

-Rice earned his master's degree in 1952 and his Ph.D. in Biochemistry in 1954 at the University of Wisconsin, Madison.
-He spent most of his academic career from 1955 to 1995 at the Department of Biological Sciences at Carnegie Mellon University in Pittsburgh, Pennsylvania, and served as department head.
+Rice earned his master's degree in 1952 and his Ph.D. in biochemistry in 1954 at the University of Wisconsin, Madison.
+He spent most of his academic career from 1955 to 1995 at the department of biological sciences at Carnegie Mellon University in Pittsburgh, Pennsylvania, and served as department head.
 He was also a scientist-in-residence at the Marine Biological Laboratory at Woods Hole, Massachusetts during the summer months.
 His research focused on the biochemistry and cellular physiology of muscle contraction and nerve transmission.

-In retirement beginning in 1987 Dr. Rice was active in the Falmouth Genealogical Society, serving as vice president for programs from 2003 to 2006, and was a member of the New England Historic Genealogical Society in Boston, publishing several papers in its journal, New England Ancestors.
+In retirement beginning in 1987, Rice was active in the Falmouth Genealogical Society, serving as vice president for programs from 2003 to 2006, and was a member of the New England Historic Genealogical Society in Boston, publishing several papers in its journal, New England Ancestors.
 He was one of the first five incorporators of Falmouth Community Television in 1991, serving as treasurer and later as president until 1997.
 He served as the president of the Edmund Rice (1638) Association from 1998-2006, and took up a keen interest in genetic genealogy.